 Conversely, let’s say that you carried the bottle to the hood, used it, then returned it to storage without incident.
 In the reaction the POCl3 is consumed and in the workup the residual acid chloride is quenched by water.
 Congratulations!
 You have taken a hazardous material, used it safely, passivated the actives during workup, and eliminated at least the acute hazard relating to POCl3.

 In the first situation, a hazardous material was mishandled and became dangerous.
 In the second situation, the hazardous material was handled properly, consumed, and residuals passivated.
 In this case a hazardous material was used safely and to positive effect.

 Seem trivial?
 Well, it’s not.
 This difference in meaning leads to a confusion that is especially acute among the non-chemist population.
-But my point lies takes us to the question of how students are taught to use hazardous materials.
+But my point leads to the question of how students are taught to use hazardous materials.

 I spoke of relaxing safety requirements in academia.
 An example of such a thing might be the use of diethyl ether.
 This useful solvent is banned outright in some chemical manufacturing operations across the country owing to the flammability.
 Even in their R&D labs.
 This is corporate policy handed down by those responsible for risk management, not scientists.
 In some industrial labs, woe is he who has an unexpected occurrence like a boil-over or a spill.

 I believe that Et2O should remain in academic research labs for both the research value and for the development of valuable lab experience by students and postdocs.

 You learn to handle hazardous materials by having the opportunity to handle hazardous materials.